protectai/nbdefense/README.md

 Welcome to the team!
 We are open to contributions and working with the community to make notebooks safer for everyone.

-If you would like to contribute, please visit [CONTRIBUTING.md](https://github.com/protectai/nbdefense/blob/main/CONTRIBUTING.md) to get started as a developer, or to suggest bug fixes, improvements, or new features follow [this link](https://nbdefense.ai/faq) to our FAQ pag.
+If you would like to contribute, please visit [CONTRIBUTING.md](https://github.com/protectai/nbdefense/blob/main/CONTRIBUTING.md) to get started as a developer, or to suggest bug fixes, improvements, or new features follow [this link](https://nbdefense.ai/faq) to our FAQ page.